|La Sagerie||Self Catering||6||15||4||Plus cot|

 Satellite tv (English programmes), dvd player, cd player - some dvds and cds are supplied as well as a selection of books, games and jigsaws.
 There is also an iPod dock.
 Garden games have been added to the outdoor facilities.

-Large garden (about an acre) with fruit trees - also large parking area - barbecue and garden furniture on the large sunny patio.
+Large garden (about an acre) with fruit trees.
+Barbecue and garden furniture on the large sunny patio.
+Some garden activities for children.

 There is ample parking for 2/3 cars.